SDR4space/Examples/RX/spectrum/1_wide_spectrum/README.md

 ##### 1_spectrum.js
 A basic wideband spectrum.
-Adapt samplerate to your device (RTLSDR by default)
+Adapt samplerate to your device (RTLSDR by default).
+If you own a plutoSDR comment the RTLSDR parameters and uncomment the PlutoSDR section to get a quicker result.

 ##### 2_spectrum_detect.js
 Will plot a wideband spectrum, and try to detect signals above noise groud + trigger level defined by a variable.